5.9 Occupational Safety and Health (OSH)

 (k) Dislocated shoulder

 c.
-Injuries Resulting in Separation from Job Corps
+Injuries Resulting in Separation from Job Corps, Designated as Lost Time (LT)

 1. This category includes injuries resulting in the student’s death or serious injuries that result in the student’s separation from Job Corps.